 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 - Dimensional Inspector

-Are There Job Opportunities for Metal and Plastic Layout Workers?
+Job Outlook for Metal and Plastic Layout Workers

 In the United States, there were 9,200 jobs for Metal and Plastic Layout Worker in 2016.
 There is little to no growth in job opportunities for Metal and Plastic Layout Worker.
 There will be an estimated 900 positions for Metal & Plastic Layout Worker per year.